katerdowdy/Hack-the-Bay/README.md

 # Hack the Bay: Data
 This repo is intended to provide primary datasets and starter code for the Hack the Bay hackathon.

+## Overview
+CMC’s data is intended to fill spatial and temporal data gaps that exist in the federal Chesapeake Bay Program’s (CBP) database.
+Both CMC and CBP measure the health of the watershed through monitoring both chemical water quality indicators and counting the presence of different benthic organisms.
+For all hackathon challenges, we recommend participants use both CMC and CBP water quality data (with the option of also analyzing benthic data).
+We have downloaded water quality and benthic datasets here and made them available in this repo.
+In addition to these datasets, there are links to more suggested datasets for each challenge below.

 ## Recommended Datasets
 X = primary dataset (strongly recommended)